luc4svlima/process-engineering-projects/README.md

 # Process Engineering Portfolio

-Chemical Engineering student focused on Process Simulation and Control, Thermodynamics Modeling and Data-Driven Engineering.
-I'm bulding the skills required to transform process data into engineering decisions.
+Chemical Engineering student focused on Process Simulation and Control, Thermodynamics Modeling and Data-Driven Engineering to transform process data into engineering decisions.
 ----------------------------------------------------------------------------------------------------------------------------
 ## Why these topics ?